 Popular for productivity and gaming, widescreen monitors use a different aspect ratio than traditional monitors.
 This makes them wider (thus the name), a setup that’s ideal for viewing multiple documents side by side, or providing a wider frame of view in a video game.

-Curved screen computer monitors like Samsung’s 27-inch LED curved monitor are a relatively new development.
-Their panel has a subtle curve that offers a more immersive view, making these monitors especially popular with PC gamers and those who like to watch video on their computer.
+The panel on these monitors has a subtle curve that offers a more immersive view, making these monitors especially popular with PC gamers and those who like to watch video on their computer.

 Refresh Rate and Response Time

 Two factors that impact how content appears to the viewer are refresh rate and response rate.
 Refresh rate is a measurement of how many times per second the image on a monitor is displayed.
-With most monitors, 60Hz is the default refresh rate—or 60 frames per second—while some can manage 120Hz refresh rates, for faster response to user input and minimal motion blur.
+With most monitors, 60Hz is the default refresh rate—or 60 frames per second.
+A 120Hz refresh rate for faster response to user input and minimal motion blur is increasingly common.
+New gaming monitors introduced this year have 240Hz and even 360Hz refresh rates.

 Response time measures how long it takes for the monitor to change the colour of a pixel.
 Different colours take different times, but the standard usually used is transitioning from the lowest grey value (black) to the highest (white).
 Faster response times mean less visual effects like ghosting or smearing.